mdimascio-lab/FtcRobotController/README.md

     * The rumble motors on the Xbox360, PS4, and Etpark gamepads can be controlled from OpModes.
     * The 2-point touchpad on the PS4 gamepad can be read from OpModes.
     * The "back" and "guide" buttons on the gamepad can now be safely bound to robot controls (Previously, on many devices, Android would intercept these buttons as home button presses and close the app).
-    * Advanced Gamepad features are enabled by default, but may be disabled through the settings menu in order to revert to gamepad support provided natively by Android.
+    * Advanced org.firstinspires.ftc.teamcode.Gamepad features are enabled by default, but may be disabled through the settings menu in order to revert to gamepad support provided natively by Android.
 * Improves accuracy of ping measurement.
     * Fixes issue where the ping time showed as being higher than reality when initially connecting to or restarting the robot.
     * To see the full improvement, you must update both the Robot Controller and Driver Station apps.